LI7XI/AudioAnalyzerDocs/docs/getting-started.md

 ## Getting Started

-We will go through the steps of creating a skin, then we will explain what each option and a property does, and how you can use them.
+We will go through the steps of creating a skin, then we will explain what each option and its parameters does, and how you can use them.

-Also we will share some of [performance tips]() about the plugin and rainmeter in general.
+Also we will share some tips about the plugin, performance and rainmeter in general.